Board of Trustees

 “We are proud that our sons attend the Vincent Smith School.
 The progress they have made and the self-confidence they exude increases each day.
 My goal is to be an ambassador for VSS and inform others of how the Vincent Smith School has had such a positive effect on not only Derek and Brett, but our family overall.
 When others told us the future was hopeless, the Vincent Smith School embraced our family and we once again have hope.”

-The administrators for the 2012-2013 school year are as follows: Arlene Wishnew, Head of School; Christine Cralidis, Principal; Lisa Oosterom, Controller; Grace Avigliano, Director of Special Education and Debra Galinsky, Director of Development.
+The administrators for the 2013-2014 school year are as follows: Arlene Wishnew, Head of School; Lisa Oosterom, Controller; Grace Avigliano, Director of Special Education; Lauren Rosario, Director of Education and Michelle Hughes, Director of Marketing/Development.

 Head of School